How to invest in cryptocurrency

 What are the main cryptocurrencies?

-Obviously Bitcoin, as the most well established cryptocurrency, is the biggest one in terms of market share.
+Bitcoin is the biggest cryptocurrency in terms of market share.
 It’s followed closely by Ethereum.

-The positions that come next varies depending on who compiled the list and when they compiled it, as both the value and number of cryptocurrencies changes continuously.
+Which cryptocurrency comes next depends on who compiled the list and when they compiled it, since both the value and number of cryptocurrencies change continuously.

 Generally among the top 10 you’ll find Bitcoin Cash, XRP (Ripple), Cardano, Stellar, Litecoin, EOS and USD Coin.